MarkMT/fragmentary/README.md

 #### Request Queues

 A single external HTTP POST, PATCH or DELETE request can cause changes to application data affecting multiple fragments on multiple pages.
 One external request can therefore lead to multiple internal application requests.
-In addition, considering that different versions of some cached fragments exist for different user types, in  order to ensure that all affected versions get refreshed we may need to send each internal request multiple times in the context of several different user sessions, each representing a different user type.
+In addition, given that different versions of some cached fragments may exist for different user types, we may need to send each internal request multiple times in the context of several different user sessions (representing different user types), to ensure that all affected versions get refreshed.

-To achieve this, during handling of the initial external request in which changes in application data propagate to affected fragment records via the `subscribe_to` declarations in your fragment class definitions, multiple instances of class `Fragmentary::RequestQueue`, each corresponding to a different user type, are used to store a collection of `Fragmentary::Request` objects representing the internal requests generated during that process.
+To achieve this, during the handling of the initial external request that causes the application data to change, the internal requests created as a result are represented by instances of the class `Fragmentary::Request` and are initially stored in a number of 'queues' represented by instances of the class `Fragmentary::RequestQueue`.
+Separate queues exist for each of the different user types supported by the fragments to be rendered, and individual requests to a given endpoint are automatically placed in multiple queues as needed.
+However, responsibility for actually sending the requests stored in the queues is offloaded to an asynchronous process using Rails' `ActiveJob` interface (as detailed below under [Sending Queued Requests](https://github.com/MarkMT/fragmentary#sending-queued-requests)).

+`Fragment` subclasses inherit both class and instance methods `request_queues` that return a hash of queues keyed by each of the specific user type strings that that specific subclass supports.
+So, for example, a `ProductTemplate` fragment may have two different request queues, `ProductTemplate.request_queues["admin"]` and `ProductTemplate.request_queues["signed_in"]`.

 The set of user types that an individual `Fragment` subclass is expected to support is available via a configurable class method `user_types`, which returns an array of user type strings (Note this is different from the class method `user_type` discussed earlier that returns a single user type for a specific current user).
 Configuration of the `user_types` method is discussed in the next section.
-Fragmentary uses the types returned by this method to identify the request queues that each internal application request needs to be added to when instances of each particular `Fragment` subclass are updated. `Fragment` subclasses inherit both class and instance methods `request_queues` that return a hash of queues keyed by each of the specific user type strings that that specific subclass supports.

 The request queue for any given user type is shared across all `Fragment` subclasses within the application.
-So for example, a `ProductTemplate` fragment may have two different request queues, `ProductTemplate.request_queues["admin"]` and `ProductTemplate.request_queues["signed_in"]`.
-If a `StoreTemplate` fragment has one request queue `StoreTemplate.request_queues["signed_in"]`, the `"signed_in"` queues for both classes represent the same object.
+So for example,`ProductTemplate.request_queues["signed_in"]` and `StoreTemplate.request_queues["signed_in"]` both represent the same object.

 #### Configuring Internal Request Users